jtwray/lightningjs-movies/README.md

 1. Install the NPM dependencies by running `npm install`

+2. add moviedb api key to .env

-2. Build the App using the _Lightning-CLI_ by running `lng build` inside the root of your project
+3. Build the App using the _Lightning-CLI_ by running `lng build` inside the root of your project

-3. Fire up a local webserver and open the App in a browser by running `lng serve` inside the root of your project
+4. Fire up a local webserver and open the App in a browser by running `lng serve` inside the root of your project

 #### Developing the App